WorkVed-Spaces/oppia/.github/README.md

 - [GitHub Discussions](https://github.com/oppia/oppia/discussions)
 - [File an issue](https://github.com/oppia/oppia/issues/new/choose)

-You can also sign up to our [email newsletter](https://shorturl.at/CHPY6) for news and updates about the Oppia project.
+You can also sign up to our [email newsletter](https://shorturl.at/CHPY6) for news and updates about the Oppia pr

 <p align="center">
   <a href="http://www.youtube.com/watch?v=Ntcw0H0hwPU" target="_blank" rel="noopener">